rsmacapinlac/macapinlac.com/pages/03.blog/2020-week-52-review-what-is-this/blog.md

     url_taxonomy_filters: true
 ---

 What is this??

-I'm going to try and write my thoughts down more frequently.
+I'm going to try and write my thoughts down more frequently (weekly) on this blog (that no one reads anymore).
+I figure that this would be cheaper than paying for an app like DayOne (plus I host all my own data).

----
+===

 # Closing off 2020